brainfoolong/form-data-json/README.md

 # Form Data Json - Form input values to/from JSON
-A zero dependency, cross browser library to easily get form input values as a json object.
-Or set form input values from a json object.
-It can handle almost all existing input types, including multidimensional array names.
+A zero dependency, cross browser library to easily get or set form input values as/from a json object.
+It can handle all existing input types, including multidimensional array names and file input.

 ## Installation
 Download [latest release](https://github.com/brainfoolong/form-data-json/releases/latest) and include `dist/form-data-json.min.js` into your project.